 Operating a watercraft involves being a responsible steward of the environment that you pilot your vessel in.
 Leaking oil and fuel from a damaged watercraft into the water can cause lasting damage to the plants and animals living under the water.
 You can also cause significant damage to the ecosystem if your boat becomes damaged and sinks, which also comes with an expensive clean-up process.

-Federal law stringently protects the delicate ecosystems that exist in the lakes, rivers, and oceans of our country.
-If you don’t have proper insurance, paying for the costly process of cleaning up the damage to the environment caused by a watercraft will likely fall on you.
-To avoid these steep fees, make sure that you have proper coverage that insures you in the event of environmental damage caused by your vehicle.
+Federal law protects the delicate ecosystems in our country’s lakes, rivers, and oceans.
+If you don’t have proper insurance, paying for the costly cleaning of the environmental damage caused by a watercraft will likely fall on you.
+To avoid these steep fees, ensure you have proper coverage that insures you in the event of environmental damage caused by your vehicle.

 7. Coverage for Accidents with Uninsured Boaters

-Although you do your best to be safe when out on the water, accidents can happen, including collisions with another boat.
-You can imagine the difficulties that might arise if you’re involved in an accident with another boater who doesn’t have an insurance policy covering their vessels.
-In the worst-case scenario, the expenses incurred by damages to both vessels could fall on you personally to cover.
+Although you do your best to be safe when out on the water, accidents can happen, including collisions with another boat, you can imagine the difficulties that might arise if you’re involved in an accident with another boater who doesn’t have an insurance policy covering their vessels.
+In the worst-case scenario, the expenses incurred by damages to both vessels could fall on you to cover.

-However, special insurance policies can help protect you in incidents such as this.
-While a standard policy won’t usually include such coverage, you can take out an additional policy that will protect you in the event of an accident involving an uninsured boater.
-You may have reservations about paying more for uninsured boater coverage, but the costs of a policy are far less than the expenses you’ll incur if you’re in an accident with no insurance coverage.
+However, particular insurance policies can help protect you from such incidents.
+While a standard policy won’t usually include such coverage, you can take out an additional policy to save you in an accident involving an uninsured boater.
+You may have reservations about paying more for uninsured boater coverage.
+Still, the costs of a policy are far less than the expenses you’ll incur if you’re in an accident with no insurance coverage.

 8. Protect Your Boat in the Off-Season

-Even if you aren’t using your boat year-round, that doesn’t mean you should cancel your coverage policy just because the winter months have rolled around.
-There are still damages that can occur even when you aren’t actively using your personal watercraft.
-You’ll be protected from costs incurred from fires, theft, vandalism, or other incidents when your boat is in storage by keeping your policy year-round.
+Even if you aren’t using your boat year-round, that doesn’t mean you should cancel your coverage policy because the winter months have rolled around.
+Some damages can still occur even when you aren’t actively using your watercraft.
+Keeping your policy year-round will protect you from costs incurred from fires, theft, vandalism, or other incidents when your boat is in storage.

-If you’re interested in PWC insurance near me and want to learn more about your coverage options, it’s important that you find a trustworthy and knowledgeable agent to work with.
+If you’re interested in PWC insurance near me and want to learn more about your coverage options, you must find a trustworthy and knowledgeable agent to work with.
 We can provide you with an honest assessment of your choices so that you know the best way forward.
 Contact us at iInsure today!